Frequently asked questions

 5. Is the Clonard curriculum suitable for families living out of the country?

-Yes, you can be any in the world and educate your child using the Clonard curriculum.
+Yes, our Pre-school to Grade 9 packs can be used almost anywhere in the world to educate your child.
 Unfortunately, we cannot send your pack out of the country so we will need a South African address to send your pack to.
-Exam papers, posted twice a year, are written at home and returned for marking – we will send these to you via email instead of the post if you are out of the country.
+Exam papers, emailed twice a year, are written at home and returned to our offices for marking.
+Once all the papers have been marked we will generate your child’s report card and send it through to you on email.

 6. Does Clonard provide reports?